 When it comes to training, there are terms everyone knows – like VO2 max or chafing – and then there are the ones that get tossed around in conversation but that, to be honest, most people don’t fully understand.
-(No shame!)
-Case in point: anaerobic and aerobic threshold.
+No shame, just case in point: aerobic threshold vs. anaerobic threshold.

 We may throw these words into conversation with our fit-minded friends from time to time – “Hey, does your coach have you doing much aerobic threshold work this season?” – but what do they actually mean, why does it matter, and what should you expect when it shows up on your training plan?

 Let’s break it down.
-Here’s everything athletes should understand about aerobic threshold.
-(For a breakdown on all things anaerobic threshold, click here.)
+Here’s what athletes should understand about aerobic threshold.

 What is aerobic threshold?